 what score would you give it out of 10?

-The last question from my Instagram story is this one; what score would I give the Roomba i5+ our of 10.
-Well, so far, I’d give it a 8/10.
+The last question from my Instagram story is this one; what score would I give the Roomba i5+ out of 10.
+When I first got it, I rated it 8/10 but now, two years later, I’d give it a solid 9/10.

 The Roomba vacuum cleaner has been around for some time now, and seems to be one of the most popular robot vacuums on the market.